didier3529/Orbit-Relay-2.0/README.md

-# Helius AirShip
+# Orbit Relay

-Helius AirShip is an open-source tool that makes token airdrops simple, affordable, and accessible.
-Whether you're distributing to Saga Chapter 2 holders, NFT/cNFT holders, SPL token holders, or using a CSV file, Helius AirShip streamlines the process and cuts costs.
+Orbit Relay is an open-source tool that makes token airdrops simple, affordable, and accessible.
+Whether you're distributing to Saga Chapter 2 holders, NFT/cNFT holders, SPL token holders, or using a CSV file, Orbit Relay streamlines the process and cuts costs.

 ## Features